romulobordezani/bash_profile/README.md

 ## Using it

 1 - Configure your commands at: scripts/.bashrc following some examples over there.
+> Note that you can also use icons into Cocoa alerts.

 2 - Just type hub on your terminal and it will prompts a list of actions to being executed.